Bellevue Homes & Real Estate

 - Top medical facilities in the area include Overlake Medical Center, Swedish Redmond Campus, Neighborcare Health, Kindred Hospital Seattle, and others

-- Avid golfers appreciate the area due to nearby courses such as Overlake Golf & Country Club, Broadmoor Golf Club, Bellevue Golf Course, and more
+- Avid golfers appreciate the area due to nearby golf courses such as Overlake Golf & Country Club, Broadmoor Golf Club, Bellevue Golf Course, and more

 Bellevue School Information